Coffee Prince (2012 TV series): Supporting cast

-Background
+Development

 Coffee Prince (Korean: 커피프린스 1호점) is a 2007 Korean drama series starring Yoon Eun-hye, Gong Yoo, Lee Sun-kyun and Chae Jung-an.
 It is based on Lee Sun-mi's novel of the same title.
 It was originally broadcast in South Korea by MBC on July 2, 2007 and concluded on August 28, 2007.
 It became one of the most popular series in Korea that year, garnering high ratings and winning several awards, including Best TV Drama at the 20th Korean Producers' Award; Best TV Actress and Best New TV Director at the 44th Baeksang Arts Awards for Yoon Eun-hye and Lee Yoon-jung, respectively; Top Excellence in Acting and Excellence in Acting awards for Yoon Eun-hye and Gong Yoo, respectively, and PD Award for Kim Chang-wan at the 2007 MBC Drama Awards.

-From January 1 to March 19, 2008, GMA Network aired the series, and just like in South Korea, it spawned a huge following and fascination among Filipinos, and is considered as one of the best Korean series the network has aired.

-Overview

-Production and development

-On September 26, 2008, in an intimate lunch with the press people, GMA Network's lady executives, headed by [the now retired] Wilma Galvante, shared their plans for the rest of 2008 and for the first quarter of 2009.
-Galvante announced that the network has bought the format rights of Coffee Prince to produce the local version.
+From January 1 to March 19, 2008, GMA Network aired the series. and is considered as one of the best Korean series the network has aired.
+On September 26, 2008, during a press event, GMA Network's Wilma Galvante, shared their plans for the rest of 2008 and the first quarter of 2009.
+Galvante announced that the network has bought the rights rights of Coffee Prince to produce the Philippine version.

-Since then, excitement reaches the series' fanatics, as well as, the loyal viewers of the network.
-There were plenty of speculations as to whom the network would choose to lead the Filipino version of the said series.
-Actresses, Jolina Magdangal, Carla Abellana, Chynna Ortaleza and Sheena Halili were some of the names reportedly vying for the female lead role.
-In one of her interviews [on entertainment news website, Philippine Entertainment Portal or PEP dated August 20, 2010], Abellana denies the rumor, but said she loves to do certain roles [tomboy/lesbian].
-"I've tried acting as a tomboy in Carinderia Queen last year [2010], and I loved it!
-Many told me that the role fits me," says Abellana.

-There's also a speculation that the said project is intended for Dennis Trillo and Jennica Garcia.
-In one of his interviews [on PEP, dated April 26, 2009], Trillo confirmed that his next project after the fantasy-adventure series, Gagambino, should be the local adaptation of Coffee Prince.
-But unfortunately, the network had decided to shelve the project for the moment, as they want to concentrate more on original materials.
-And so, Trillo and Garcia made the romantic-comedy series Adik Sa'Yo, instead.